JuliaActors/Actors.jl/docs/src/errors.md

 ## Fault Tolerance

-To use the above mechanisms for fault-tolerance successfully supervisors, monitors or :sticky actors must haveO solid behaviors which are unlikely to fail.
+To use the above mechanisms for fault-tolerance successfully, supervisors, monitors or `:sticky` actors must have behaviors which are unlikely to fail.
 Therefore actors with complicated and error-prone behaviors should not be made monitors or `:sticky`.

 Connections, monitors and supervisors represent quite different protocols.
 When do you use which?

 1. If you want a failure in one actor to terminate others, then use [`connect`](@ref).
 2. If instead you need to know or take action when some other actor or task exits for any reason, choose a monitor.
 3. If you want to realize a hierarchy of actors and tasks, use supervisors.

 The approaches can be combined to realize arbitrary structures of connected and monitored actors.

+### Supervisory trees

 Often you may be interested in building a hierarchical structure containing all actors and tasks in your application.
 This is called a supervisory tree, and there is the [`Supervisors`](https://github.com/JuliaActors/Supervisors.jl) package facilitating to build that.